Lattice stability of ordered Au-Cu alloys in the warm dense matter regime: Introduction

-The ordered phases of Au-Cu alloys have been well known as described in the standard textbooks \cite{kittel}: AuCu in the L1$_0$ structure (the distorted FCC structure along the $c$ axis) and AuCu$_3$ and CuAu$_3$ in the L1$_2$ structure \cite{okamoto}, as shown in Fig.~\ref{fig1}.
+The ordered phases of Au-Cu alloys have been well known as described in the standard textbooks \cite{kittel}: AuCu in the L1$_0$ structure (the distorted fcc structure along the $c$ axis) and AuCu$_3$ and CuAu$_3$ in the L1$_2$ structure \cite{okamoto}, as shown in Fig.~\ref{fig1}.
 In this paper, we study the lattice dynamics of ordered Au-Cu alloys in the WDM regime.
-We show that the warm dense Au-Cu alloy in the L1$_2$ structure shows the phonon hardening, whereas that in the L1$_0$ structure is unstable.
-The former can be explained by the weakening of the electron screening effect.
-On the other hand, the latter can be rationalized by the similarity of the crystal structure between L1$_0$ and BCC, that is, an instability intrinsic to the crystal structure.
+We demonstrate that the warm dense Au-Cu alloy in the L1$_2$ structure shows the phonon hardening, whereas that in the L1$_0$ structure is unstable against the lowest frequency phonons at point R. The former can be explained by the weakening of the electron screening effect.
+To explain the latter, we show that the corresponding phonon mode at point R is stabilized by long-range interatomic interactions at ambient temperature due to the crystal structure symmetry and that the short-range nature of the warm dense matters destabilizes such a phonon mode.

 The origin of the phonon softening in L1$_0$ AuCu alloy is different from that in warm dense diamond and silicon.
 For the latter, the phonon softening and lattice instabilities have been understood by the strengthening of the anti-bonding character between atoms created by the electron transition from the valence to the conduction bands, reducing the size of force constants significantly \cite{stampfli}.
 Recently, Yan et al. have studied the dynamical stability of warm dense tantalum nitrides (TaN) in various structures \cite{yan2020} using finite-temperature DFT.
 They have shown that under electronic excitations the unstable cubic $\delta$-phase becomes stable, whereas the hexagonal phases show the phonon softening.
 They have explained it with respect to the covalent bonding between atoms in more complicated way.